oasci/pitt-biosc1630-2023f/book/index.md

 /home/alex/venvs/biosc1630-2023-fall/bin/python
 ```

-Install all dependencies with `pip install -U jupyter-book`.
-Alternatively, use `pip install -r requirements.txt` from the [repository](https://github.com/aalexmmaldonado/biosc1630-2023-fall) to recreate the exact environment used to build the website.
+Use `pip install -r requirements.txt` from the [repository](https://github.com/aalexmmaldonado/biosc1630-2023-fall) to recreate the exact environment used to build the website.
 Build the website by running the `build.sh` script after cloning the [repository](https://github.com/aalexmmaldonado/biosc1630-2023-fall).
-You can now view the website by opening `book/build/html/index.html`.
+You can now view the website by opening `book/_build/html/index.html`.

 Once you are finished you can `deactivate` the virtual environment.